coveooss/json-schema-for-humans/README.md

 `SCHEMA_FILES_OR_DIR` can be:
 - a path to a single schema file;
-- a path to a directory, in this case all files with extensions json, yaml, or yml will be used; or
+- a path to a directory, in this case all files with extensions json, yaml, or yml will be used;
+- a [glob pattern](https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob) (starts from the current working directory); or
 - a comma-separated list of the above

 All schemas provided must be a valid JSON Schema (in JSON or YAML format)